The early days to nowadays: TOMRA’s longest-serving colleague

-As TOMRA celebrates its 45th anniversary in 2017, the company looks back at its history and profiles the longest serving member of the TOMRA team.
+As TOMRA celebrates its 50th anniversary in 2022, the company looks back at its history and profiles the longest-serving member of the TOMRA team.

 In 1974, TOMRA hired him so that he could play on their football team.
 He accepted the job offer because it was the shortest commute to work.
-Now, 43 years later, Tore Martin Torvbråten is Senior Mechanical Technician at TOMRA Collection Solutions in Norway, and the longest serving colleague in the entire TOMRA team of 3,300 people.
+Now, 48 years later, Tore Martin Torvbråten is Senior Mechanical Technician at TOMRA Collection in Norway, and the longest-serving colleague in the entire TOMRA team of 4,600 people.

 Starting out in TOMRA